Russian Hacking Group Evil Corp. Charged By Federal Prosecutors In Alleged Bank Fraud

 Two Ukrainian associates of "aqua" were extradited from the United Kingdom to the U.S. and given prison sentences after pleading guilty to being part of a hacking scheme in 2015.

-Treasury officials said they have freezed the assets of 17 associates of Evil Corp.
-The actions were taken in conjunction with law enforcement officials in the U.K.
+Treasury officials also froze the assets of 17 associates of Evil Corp.
+The actions were taken in conjunction with Britain's National Crime Agency.

 NPR's Ryan Lucas contributed to this report.